japila-books/kafka-internals/docs/controller/KafkaController.md

 sendUpdateMetadataRequest(): Unit
 ```

-`sendUpdateMetadataRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<kafka-controller-ControllerBrokerRequestBatch.adoc#newBatch, newBatch>> and <<kafka-controller-ControllerBrokerRequestBatch.adoc#addUpdateMetadataRequestForBrokers, addUpdateMetadataRequestForBrokers>>.
+`sendUpdateMetadataRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<ControllerBrokerRequestBatch.md#newBatch, newBatch>> and <<ControllerBrokerRequestBatch.md#addUpdateMetadataRequestForBrokers, addUpdateMetadataRequestForBrokers>>.

-In the end, `sendUpdateMetadataRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<kafka-controller-ControllerBrokerRequestBatch.adoc#sendRequestsToBrokers, sendRequestsToBrokers>> with the current epoch.
+In the end, `sendUpdateMetadataRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<ControllerBrokerRequestBatch.md#sendRequestsToBrokers, sendRequestsToBrokers>> with the current epoch.

 In case of `IllegalStateException`, `sendUpdateMetadataRequest` <<handleIllegalState, handleIllegalState>> (that <<triggerControllerMove, triggers controller movement>>).